mateo8a/Computational-Methods-for-Physics/README.md

 This repo consists of numerical simulations of a variety of physical systems.
 I've used algorithms such as Runge-Kutta 4, the Fast Fourier Transform, and Lax-Wendroff for each project.
 For easy view, open the .wl file.
 The Mathematica notebook in each folder is the file with extension .nb.

-Each folder consists of my solutions to the problems given in the first edition book [*Computational Methods for Physics*](http://www.cambridge.org/us/academic/subjects/physics/computational-science-and-modelling/computational-methods-physics?format=HB) by Joel Franklin.
+Each folder consists of my solutions to the problems given in the first edition of the book [*Computational Methods for Physics*](http://www.cambridge.org/us/academic/subjects/physics/computational-science-and-modelling/computational-methods-physics?format=HB) by Joel Franklin.

 ##How to open the Mathematica (.nb) files